jkaczmarski/jkaczmarski.github.io/_posts/2021-06-02-what-s-in-my-dock.md

 ---
 layout: post
-title: "\U0001F5A5 What's in my Dock?"
+title: 🖥 What's in my Dock?
 last_modified_at:
 permalink: whats-in-my-dock
 description: Mac users - what applications do keep in your Dock?
 Here are the 8 essential Apps that I keep in mine!
 image:
 category: technology
 tags: Mac, computer, productivity, technology